 If you see a fire hazard (not an actual fire), email Fire Prevention with your concern at email@example.com.
 Examples of fire hazards are tall dry weeds, dead trees, missing smoke detectors, etc. Include specific details and address of the fire hazard.
 Provide photos if possible.

 If you see smoke or any possible active fire, always call 911.

 Using fire and water responsibly

-Santa Cruz County is officially in a Stage 1 drought as of May 1, which means varying levels of water restrictions may apply to your business or household.
+California is in a drought, which means varying levels of water restrictions may apply to your business or household.

 According to U.S. Forest Service data, nine out of 10 wildfires are caused by humans.
 If authorities can trace a blaze back to you, you could be held 100% liable for all of the damages caused by the fire you started.
 Play it safe with these tips on how to be a responsible hiker and camper:

 - Check out this tip sheet from the American Hiking Society on how to be responsible with fire.

 - Here are some more tips from the U.S. Forest Service.

 If there’s anything you believe was left out of this Wildfire Resource Center, please email Lookout at firstname.lastname@example.org with your suggestions.